 Every October, about 1.6 million juniors across the country take the PSAT.
 Those who score in the top 1% achieve the distinction of National Merit Semifinalist.
 Most of these students move on to become National Merit Finalists, with some winning scholarship money for college.

-Being named National Merit Semifinalist is a huge achievement along the path to college.
+Being named a National Merit Semifinalist is a huge achievement along the path to college.
 Let’s take a look at what you need to do to become a National Merit Semifinalist.

-Basic Entry Requirements of National Merit Semifinalists
+Basic Entry Requirements for National Merit Semifinalists

-- be a U.S. citizen or U.S. lawful permanent resident planning to become a U.S. citizen.
+Be a U.S. citizen or lawful U.S. permanent resident planning to become a U.S. citizen.

-The National Merit Scholarship Corporation uses its own Selection Index to determine which students qualify as Commended Students and Semifinalists.
-Students who score in the top 3% to 4% are named Commended Scholars, while students who score in the top 1% are deemed Semifinalists.
+The NMSC uses its own Selection Index to determine which students qualify as Commended Students and Semifinalists.
+In general, students who score in the top 3-4% are named Commended Scholars, while students who score in the top 1% are deemed Semifinalists.

 After you take the PSAT, there's nothing more you can do to be named Semifinalist until the results are announced.
-The National Merit Scholarship Corporation notifies eligible students in September of the following school year.
+The NMSC notifies eligible students in September the following school year.